-- Ramadan 2015 begins June 17 (Wed): see more details for calculations including end date
+- Ramadan 2016 begins June 6 (Mon) most areas, God willing: see more details for calculations

 - Sighting of Moon Not required to Begin Fasting

 - Full details of Fasting from Quran: Chapter 2:183-187

 - Religious Duties: A Gift From God: Fasting

 - Spiritual Benefits of Fasting: Ramadan, A